-February is International Prenatal Infection Prevention Month, a movement that promotes awareness of infections transmitted from mother to baby.
-According to National Association of County & City Health Officials, prenatal infection prevention is critical to ensure that mothers and babies survive and thrive.
+February is International Prenatal Infection Prevention Month.
+It is a time raising awareness of infections given from mother to baby.
+Infection prevention is critical to keep moms and babies healthy.

-Having unreliable transportation can mean missing important pre- and post-natal doctor visits, which is why Priority Health offers assistance getting to and from appointments to Priority Health Choice Medicaid and Healthy Michigan Plan members.
+Unreliable transportation can mean missing important doctor visits.
+Priority Health offers rides for appointments to Priority Health Choice Medicaid and Healthy Michigan Plan members.
 Many other plans offer help too.
 Talk to your health plan to see what help is available.

-Priority Health is currently offering a new incentive for moms who participate in MIHP and attend their postpartum appointment.
-Members who qualify will receive two free bags of diapers delivered to their home and will become eligible for more diaper discounts with J&B using the Priority Health discount code.
-Here’s what you need to know:
+Priority Health offers a perk for moms who participate in MIHP and attend their postpartum appointment.
+They get two free bags of diapers delivered to their home.
+They can also get more diaper discounts.

 Michigan’s Tobacco Cessation Quitline

-Smoking can cause harm to your growing baby, which is why it’s so important to quit if you are a current smoker.
-By quitting, you’re making sure your baby gets enough oxygen to grow and be healthy.
+Smoking harms your baby.
+It is important to quit if you are a smoker.
+This helps your baby get enough oxygen to grow and be healthy.